Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-11-20-the-sbt-three-ways.md

 The geometry id, $$\mathbb{G}_\text{ID}$$, is set implicitly as the index of the geometry in the bottom-level acceleration structure being instanced, and is multiplied by $$R_\text{stride}$$.
-In a typical ray tracer with two ray types (primary and occlusion), a hit group record for each ray type per-geometry and where instances do not share hit group records, the offset
+In a typical ray tracer with two ray types (primary and occlusion), a hit group record for each ray type per-geometry and, where instances do not share hit group records, the offset
 $$\mathbb{I}_\text{offset}^i$$ for instance $$i$$ can be calculated as:

 $$